 Further details can be found on the government website.

-Once completed, the employee will receive the certificate.
+Once completed, the applicant will receive the certificate.

 Once the original certificate has been seen by the employer and the recruitment decision has been made, the employer may record the date of the check, the name of the employee, type of certificate, position for which the certificate was requested, unique reference number and details of recruitment decision taken, but not take a copy of the certificate.
 The only exception being organisations which are inspected by the Care Quality Commission, Ofsted or Care and Social Services Inspectorate for Wales.